 The owner of Kamal Plastic Industries laughed at us when we told him that we were planning to stay at the summit for the night in our make-shift tent.
 He said it would be impossible to bear the temperature; indeed we would not have survived!
 He called up Shiva Shankar who takes care of the small temple at the top of the hill.
 Shiva Shankar provides food and accommodation free of cost to the devotees of the deity.
 If people are satisfied with the prasada, they can give an offering which he accepts humbly.

 So, with the accommodation also booked, we were all set to conquer the summit after lunch.
 ThammaNNa suggested us to have lunch near MuLLayanagiri and then start the trek.
 Unfortunately, we did not find any hotel or shop where we could buy something to eat.
 The trek trail is called Sarpadaari.
 There is a small arch at the starting point of the trek.
-We packed one backpack which had a few essential supplies for the trek and started the trek at 1:30 PM
+We packed one backpack which had a few essential supplies for the trek and started the trek at 1:30 PM with a loud Jai Ho!

 The initial few hundred metres of the trek was covered very quickly as all of us were brimming with energy.
 Slowly KaNNe, Kaddi and I started trailing behind the others in the group.
 We used to climb for 2 minutes and sit for 5 to 10 minutes to take rest.
 While resting, we were either ranting about the strenuous trek or were discussing the fantasies of married life!
 Soon enough, the 3 of us completely lost the rest and had a lot of distance to cover to catch up with them.